alibaba/graph-learn/docs/algo.md

 ### Encoder

 Next, we first use the feature encoder to encode the original features.
-In this example, we use `IdentityEncoder`, that is, return to itself, because the features of cora are already in vector formats.
+In this example, we use `IdentityEncoder` that returns itself, because the features of cora are already in vector formats.
 For the both discrete and continuous features, we can use `WideNDeepEncoder`, To learn more encoders, please refer to `python/model/tf/encoders/feature_encoder.py`.
 Then, we use the `GCNConv` layer to construct the graph encoder.
-Each node of GCN samples all neighbors, and the neighbors are organized in a sparse format.
-Therefore, we use
-`SparseEgoGraphEncoder`.
-For neighbor-aligned model, please refer to the implementation of GraphSAGE.
+For each node in GCN, we sample all of its neighbors, and organize them in a sparse format.
+Therefore, we use `SparseEgoGraphEncoder`.
+For the neighbor-aligned model, please refer to the implementation of GraphSAGE.

 ```python
 class GCN(gl.LearningBasedModel):